-Make sure the scores in T-square are consistent with what you got.
+Important: All homework submissions will be done electronically via Canvas.
+Make sure the scores in Canvas are consistent with what you got.
 We will not make any change in grading for works older than 2 weeks.

 Class Mailing List: Registered students are automatically subscribed to the class mailing list.